 - an intent to give back to her community

 - a U.S. citizen, legal noncitizen with permanent residency, or undocumented student who is eligible for UC enrollment through California’s Assembly Bill 540.

 - a current student at one of the following community colleges: Cabrillo, Hartnell or Monterey Peninsula College

 - a cumulative GPA of 3.5 or higher

 - eligible for financial aid and not currently in default on a Title IV student loan

 - eligible for fall admission to a UC campus as a new junior-level transfer student

 - nominated to The Peggy and Jack Baskin Foundation Scholarship by the president of the respective community college

-- Students applying to other large scholarships are eligible to apply to The Peggy and Jack Baskin Foundation Scholarship, but lose eligibility if they are awarded, and accept, another large scholarship.
+- Students applying to other large scholarships are eligible to apply to the Peggy and Jack Baskin Foundation Scholarship, but lose eligibility if they are awarded, and accept, another large scholarship that causes their total scholarship amount to be over $20,000.
 The Foundation maintains this policy in order to ensure that as many students as possible receive scholarships to be able to attend the UC of their choice.

 - Students must be admitted to and enrolled at a University of California campus to receive funds.
 Upon enrollment, the Foundation provides the funds directly to the UC campus each relevant quarter or semester.